 MIG welds tend to be of a better aesthetic quality than stick welds, since stick welding produces spatter and slag.
 However, by contrast, when welding thicker metals with MIG, the amperage needs to be turned up high and the surface needs to be completely free of paint and corrosion so as not to affect the weld penetration.
-When done correctly, stick welding produce stronger joins than MIG welding.
+When done correctly, stick welding produces stronger joins than MIG welding.

 2. Indoor and Outdoor Applications

-Because MIG welding involves the use of a shielding gas, it can only be performed indoors since wind or rain can affect the weld.
+Because MIG welding involves the use of a shielding gas, it can only be performed indoors, as wind or rain can affect the weld.
 On the other hand, stick welding is wind and water resistant so can be performed outdoors or even underwater.
 However, the arc with stick welding can produce a lot of fume and smoke, which means good ventilation is required for the safety of the welder.

 3. Metal Types and Thicknesses

-MIG welding can be performed with different types of metal so long as the surfaces are clean.
-MIG welds can be used for thin metals including aluminium, brass, carbon steel, copper, magnesium, mild steel and stainless steel.
+MIG welding can be performed with different types of metal, so long as the surfaces are clean.
+MIG welds can be used for thin metals, including aluminium, brass, carbon steel, copper, magnesium, mild steel and stainless steel.
 However, MIG welding is not ideal for thicker metals, unlike stick welding, which can fuse thicker metals.
 By contrast, stick welding is not as effective with thinner metals as it can cause burn-through.

-MIG is a clean and fast process, making it suitable to a range of applications from small DIY projects to larger industrial welding tasks.
+MIG is a clean and fast process, making it suitable for a range of applications from small DIY projects to larger industrial welding tasks.
 However, MIG is unsuitable to outdoor or more extreme conditions as well as for welding thicker materials.
 In these instances, stick welding is the preferred option.

 5. Ease of Use

 Although stick welding isn’t a particularly difficult skill to learn, MIG welding is an easier technique to pick up.
-MIG welding allows you to operate one element at a time, pressing the trigger to automatically spool the wire to begin welding.
+MIG welding allows you to operate one element at a time, pressing the trigger to automatically spool the wire and begin welding.
 Stick welding is slightly more difficult as you need to accurately strike the arc without damaging the weld metal.